InterstellarJS/PlanetTech/README.md

 https://github.com/miguelmyers8/PlanetTechJS/assets/18605314/020f540d-c0ac-4dda-bce8-13fb295972a6

-⚠️ **Disclaimer:** CubeMapJS isn't optimized yet; increasing the grid size or resolution to a large amount can cause WebGL to crash and may result in a lost context you have to find a balance between visuale and profomance.
-Additionally, in some cases, the normal map can cause seams between each face of the texture, which can break the immersion for the user.
-Sometimes the seams can be ignored because they are negligible.
+⚠️ **Disclaimer:** CubeMapJS isn't optimized yet; increasing the grid size or resolution to a large amount can cause WebGL to crash and may result in a lost context.
+You have to find a balance between visual appeal and performance.
+Additionally, in some cases, the normal map can create seams between each face of the texture, which can break immersion for the user.
+Sometimes, these seams can be ignored because they are negligible.

 <p align="center">